prk-2023/rust_tutorials/2025/eBPF/XDP.md

 ## Part 3: XDP vs Kprobes - Architectural Showdown

+**Kprobe**: Is Event-Triggered Hijacking
+**XDP**: Is Inline strategic Hooks (XDP)

+When we look at this from low level the XDP is orders of magnitude faster for networking.
+And Kprobes are "swiss army knife" for every thing else.

 ### 3.1 Text Flow Diagrams

 #### KPROBES FLOW:
+`Kprobes` are designed to let you peek into almost any function in the kernel without the kernel knowing in advance that you'd want to.
+- The cost of the trap : `int3` instruction (on x86) triggers a HW exception.
+This forces the CPU to save its current state (registers, stack pointer), switch context to the trap handler, and then restore everything afterwards.
+This take hundreds of nano seconds.

+- Since the trap is generic, the kernel has to search a hash table to find which eBPF program is registered to that specific memory address.
+- This is best for debugging, tracing system calls, and monitoring kernel internal state where a few microseconds of latency does,nt break the system
 ```
 [KERNEL TEXT SEGMENT]
     ↓